yorkulibraries/yudl-playbook/README.md

 You can access the IIIF interface at: http://localhost:8080/cantaloupe/iiif/2/

-#### PRODUCTION

-You can access the Cantaloupe admin interface at: http://gamma.library.yorku.ca:8080/cantaloupe/admin

-You can access the IIIF interface at: http://gamma.library.yorku.ca:8080/cantaloupe/iiif/2

 ### JWT

-Islandora 8 uses JWT for authentication across the stack.
+Islandora uses JWT for authentication across the stack.
 Crayfish microservices, Fedora, and Drupal all use them.
 Crayfish and Fedora have been set up to use a default token of `islandora` to make testing easier.
 To use it, just set the following header in HTTP requests: